Mammals

 3) Globe retraction and nictitating membrane movement without eyelid blinking

-While most mammals only retract their eyeballs and deploy their nictitating membranes during an eyelid blink, in the mongoose family and in elephants this is not the case.
-Here, the nictitating membrane is not obscured by the eyelids during a blink.
-Examples are provided in a meerkat (Suricata suricatta), a yellow mongoose (Cynictis penicillata) and an elephant.
-Presumably, eyelid blinks also occur in the mongoose family, but these were not observed.
-As described above, they were seen in elephants.
+While most mammals only retract their eyeballs and deploy their nictitating membranes during an eyelid blink, in the mongoose family, the okapi and the rock hyrax this is not the case.
+Here, the eyelids do not come together when the eye retracts and the nictitating membrane crosses.
+Examples are provided in a meerkat, a yellow mongoose, a dwarf mongoose, an okapi and a rock hyrax.
+Eyelid blinks are rarely seen in the mongoose family, but the eyelids do come together in sleep.

 Nictitating membrane blink on head turn in a meerkat, played at 1/4 speed.